Shota0000/go_tc/README.md

-# A Multiple Network latency Emulation Tool for Kubernetes
+# A Network latency Emulation Tool for Kubernetes
+This tool introduces a delay between kubernetes pods.
+It allows you to set up delays between multiple pods in a single operation.
 ## Prerequisites

 Minimal required Docker version `v18.06.0`, Kubernetes version `v1.1.0`.